IS YOUR JUDGE FOLLOWING THEIR ETHICAL RULES ?

 (2) may not engage in the practice of law during such full-time service.

 F. Time for Compliance.
-A person to whom this code becomes applicable shall comply
+A person to whom this code becomes applicable shall

-immediately with all provisions of this code except §§ 4D(2), 4D(3) and 4E and shall
+immediately with all provisions of this code except §§ 4D(2), 4D(3) and 4E and

-comply with these sections as soon as reasonably possible and shall do so in any event
+comply with these sections as soon as reasonably possible and shall do so in

 within the period of one year.